statiming/en/_posts/2010-02-16-what-is-edge.md

 <br>

-> You can have all the psychology you want, but unless you have a quantifiable edge with positive expectancy along with proper money management system, you¡¯re going to fail.
-From my institutional experience, I¡¯ve seen a lot of traders come and go, and a lot of them blamed their inadequacy on psychology, but I can honestly say that most of them had no real edge.
-I¡¯m not saying that a good psychological handle can¡¯t improve a skilled trader, but rather that most people aren¡¯t at the level where it¡¯s going to make much of a difference.
+> You can have all the psychology you want, but unless you have a quantifiable edge with positive expectancy along with proper money management system, you're going to fail.
+From my institutional experience, I've seen a lot of traders come and go, and a lot of them blamed their inadequacy on psychology, but I can honestly say that most of them had no real edge.
+I'm not saying that a good psychological handle can't improve a skilled trader, but rather that most people aren't at the level where it's going to make much of a difference.